-The material field of technical ceramics opens up new possibilities of productivity for the progressively growing industry.
+The material field of technical ceramics opens new possibilities of productivity for the progressively growing industry.
 These possibilities arise from the extension of the operating conditions and lifetime of tools, plant components and products.

 Due to its excellent price-performance ratio, alumina (Al2O3) ceramics are predestined for many technical applications and the most widely used oxide ceramic material [KOL18].
 Its low costs are due to the high availability of aluminum (3rd most common element in the earth’s crust) and the costeffective preparation and sintering processes.